devignesh/graphQL-Django/README.md

 # graphQL-Django

-This is simple blog post app using django and graphQL, We design an api schema for blogpost and comment, Queries and mutation for getting data and changing data in server.
+This is simple blog post app using django and graphQL, We design an api schema for blogpost and comment.
+In graphQL Queries and mutation for getting data and changing data in server.
 Graphene we can use Django to create GraphQL APIs.

 ----------------------------------------------------------